batfish/pybatfish/docs/source/formats.md

 ### SONiC

 Configuration files for SONiC devices should be placed under a folder called `sonic_configs` right under the top-level snapshot folder.
 For each SONiC device in the network, create a folder under the `sonic_configs` folder, and put its configdb.json and frr.conf files in that folder.
-The two files that belong to the device must appear together and by themselves in the device's folder.
+The names of the device's folder and the two files is not important, but the device's files must appear together and by themselves in the folder.

 ## Supplemental data formats